AdvancedServicesEngineeringFudan2018/FD-Coming-Soon/QoD.md

 - Q: **Evaluation**
     - Cannot done by software only: humans are required
     - Exact versus inexact evaluation due to big and streaming data
-- A:
+- A: There are some parameters that still need human to define which is better.

 -------------

 - Q: **Complex integration model**
     - Where to put QoD evaluators and why?
     - How evaluators obtain the data to be evaluated?
-- A:
+- A: QoD is both needed for the input data and output data.
+For us, our input is the data from amap api and our output data is the feedback of the users.

 -------------

-- Q: *Impact of QoD evaluation on performance of data analytics workflows*
+- Q: **Impact of QoD evaluation on performance of data analytics workflows**
-- A:
+- A: It can help us reduce a lot when querying using amap api.
+However, it need much more human attention.

 ## Tool
 - [Telegraf](http://www.telegraf.rs/)
     - store the input evaluation, output and user feedback.